 As the new century dawned in 1901, fashion was quickly changing.
 Soon hemlines would rise while necklines would fall, and dress styles began to hug a woman’s body.
-Wedding fashions, however, did not move so drastically and were sometimes behind the times when compared to streetwear.
-Wedding traditions, on the other hand, were surprisingly recognizable.
+Wedding fashions, however, did not change as drastically and were somewhat behind the times compared to streetwear.
+Wedding traditions, on the other hand, are surprisingly recognizable.
 Let’s examine Edwardian wedding fashion and traditions.

 At the beginning of the era, wedding fashion was transitioning from the 1890s.
 Wedding dresses had puffy sleeves and high, stiff necklines.
 The wedding party often wore large hats.

-The woman’s suit became popular during the era, and it also appeared in wedding fashion.
-Not everyone could afford to purchase a dress that would be worn only on one day.
-A suit or a special-occasion dress could be worn again in the future, hence stretching the bride’s clothing budget.
+The woman’s suit was popular during the era, and it also appeared in wedding fashion.
+Not everyone could afford to purchase a dress that would be worn only once.
+A suit or a special-occasion dress could be worn again, stretching the bride’s clothing budget.

-Empire-waist dresses made a comeback after about 100 years, but unlike other special occasional dresses of the era, wedding dresses still maintained high necklines and long, tight sleeves.
+Empire-waist dresses made a comeback about 100 years after they first debuted, but unlike other special occasional dresses of the era, wedding dresses still maintained high necklines and long, tight sleeves.